sdnfv/openNetVM/docs/Examples.md

     - Running the script on our machine shows that the system can handle 7 NFs efficiently.
 The manager needs three cores and 4 more to handle NFs' TX.
   2. Run Manager:
     - Run the manager in dynamic mode with the following command.
-We are using a corelist here to manually pin the manager to specific cores and a portmask to decide which NIC ports to use:
+We are using a corelist here to manually pin the manager to specific cores, a portmask to decide which NIC ports to use, and configuring it display manager statistics to stdout:
-      - `# onvm/go.sh 0,2,4,6,8,10,12 1`
+      - `# onvm/go.sh 0,2,4,6,8,10,12 1 -s stdout`
   3. Start NFs:
     - First, start at most `n-1` simple_forward NFs, where `n` corresponds to the total number of NFs that the system can handle.
 This is determined from the `scripts/coremask.py` helper script.
 We will only start two NFs for convenience.
+    - Simple forward's arguments are core to pin it to, service ID, and destination service ID.
+The last argument, destination service ID should be (current_id) + 1 if you want to forward it to the next NF in the chain.
+In this case, we are going to set it to 6, the last NF or basic_monitor.
-      - `# examples/simple_forward/go.sh 14 1`
+      - `# examples/simple_forward/go.sh 14 1 6`
     - Second, start a basic_monitor NF as the last NF in the chain:
       - `# examples/basic_monitor/go.sh 26 6`
   4. Start a packet generator (i.e. [Pktgen-DPDK][pktgen])